 After hearing the couple’s woes, the pastor was filled with compassion.
 He and the believers prayed for Kirpal and Bani, and before leaving, also promised to continue visiting.
 For the next several months, Pastor Taranga continued to visit Kirpal and Bani, always praying for the harried and hurting family.
 Through constant prayer, the illness afflicting Bani completely disappeared.

-One year found those two goats turning into 12.
+One year found those two goats turning 12.
 Kirpal was able to sell six, taking the money to buy thin sheets of cement to finally fix their leaky roof.
 It was also enough to pay school fees for their four children and buy enough food.

 Alleviating Poverty, One Family at a Time